ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/event-driven-communication.md

 separated on purpose, unlike in many network protocols where receiving data automatically involves a syscall that wakes up the participant.

-Messaging patterns like publish–subscribe and request–response define the data flow.
+Messaging patterns like publish-subscribe and request-response define the data flow.
 The event messaging pattern handles control flow.
 Why split them?
 Because you don’t always want to pass data when triggering execution.
 Sometimes you just need to wake up a function with no additional input.
 Other times you need